Msmetamorphosis/NeuralNets_Project_DementiaNet/README.md

-# Speech Based Dementia Classification with Wav2Vec2 and SpecAugment
+# Speech Based Dementia Detection with Wav2Vec2 and SpecAugment

 ## Project Overview

-This project implements and extends a speech based dementia classification pipeline using a fine tuned Wav2Vec2 model.
-The objective is to reproduce a research baseline and introduce a controlled augmentation experiment to evaluate performance improvements under limited data conditions.
+This project implements and extends a speech based dementia detection pipeline using a fine tuned Wav2Vec2 model.
+The objective is to reproduce an existing research baseline and introduce a controlled augmentation experiment to evaluate performance improvements under limited data conditions.

 The original framework was provided as part of a structured baseline workflow consisting of: